-7 offshoring terms you need to be familiar with
+7 offshoring terms you need to be familiar

-Offshoring
+Offshoring terms

 The concept of building distributed teams has become increasingly popular in recent times.
-With the world today embracing a global workforce, more and more businesses are taking off on an offshoring pilgrimage, maneuvering through the plethora of overseas offerings that are available.
+With the world today embracing a global workforce, more and more businesses are taking off on an offshoring pilgrimage, manoeuvring through the plethora of overseas offerings that are available.

 Different models, geographical locations, and blurry track records all intersect in ways that are extremely difficult to untangle.
 This collection of offshoring terms provides the first tentative step towards defining vendors and making an informed decision for moving parts of your business elsewhere.